MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

 ## To remove the classification completely

 On the Information Protection bar, click the **Edit Label** icon next to **Personal**.
 This displays the available labels.
-But instead of choosing one of the labels, this time, click the **Remove label** icon.
+But instead of choosing one of the labels, this time, click the **Delete Label** icon.
 This time, type in "This document doesn't need classifying" and click **Confirm**.

 You'll see the **Sensitivity** value display **Not set**, which is what users see initially if you don't set a default label: